By Kshetez Vinayak, founder of SupaSidebar. Last updated May 7, 2026.

 1. The Sidebar

 Vertical tabs are table stakes at this point.
-What made Arc's sidebar different was persistence - pinned tabs, folders, and favorites lived in a permanent sidebar that didn't disappear when you closed a window.
+What made Arc's sidebar different was persistence - pinned tabs, folders, and favorites lived in a permanent sidebar that did not disappear when you closed a window.
 Your sidebar was your workspace, not just a tab list.

 2. Spaces